greatdex/aroundmagento/src/guide/README.md

 ## Introduction

-This site is a place where talks of all things related to digital commerce take place.
+This _Small Talk_ section is a place where talks of all things related to digital commerce take place.

 Thank you for coming!